 And you can also apply the following filter on your patent searches

 - Institution Country/Region

 - Publication Type

 You can also search for lapsed, abandoned, or expired US patents via the INPADOC patent status and family information service.
 Patent families may be visualized using graphical trees as PDFs.

 Furthermore, the dynamic charts are another feature of lens.org which could be useful in analyzing information.

 One of the shining features this website possesses is that you can create a list of patents and run a separate analysis on it.

-While free databases are great, when you need to conduct professional searches, you might need one of these patent search tools.
+While free databases are great, when you need to conduct professional searches, you might need one of these paid patent search tools(listed below).

 Paid patent search tools are loaded with so many features (They are charging big bucks for a reason) that an entire article can be dedicated to individual databases.
 To keep it crisp and not further extend the scope of this article, we have listed down the prominent features of the top databases below.